 Datasheets and Reports

 Lastly, a typical solar permit planset contains datasheets of all equipment from PV module, to inverter, battery, grid boss (or other device if applicable), mounting structure and rails, DC disconnect and so on.
-The datasheets are followed by typical reports structural or wind-load reports from manufacturers like IronRidge, S5! or others.
+The datasheets are followed by typical structural or wind-load reports from manufacturers like IronRidge, S5! or others.

 Why Partner with ROSEC Solar for Permit Plan Sets?